 Here’s a healthy solution to commercial dyes.
 Artificial dyes are one of the worst toxins in our food, found in candies, ice cream, and Oh No!
 Christmas cookies!
-These poisons are linked to cancer, brain tumors, and child hyperactivity, yet USA food manufacturers pour 15 million pounds of artificial dyes into our foods each year.
+These chemical poisons are linked to cancer, brain tumors, and child hyperactivity, yet USA food manufacturers pour 15 million pounds of artificial dyes into our foods each year.
 These easy homemade colors are made from everyday foods, and they work perfectly in frostings, cakes, candies, etc. Even better, they’re quite nutritious!
 I first prepared the liquid color concentrates below, and then added them to Royal Icing, non-glycemic.
 Here’s how to make the liquid colors.

 (Yes, you can find commercial “non-toxic” food dyes in grocery stores and online.
 Watkins Food Colors has “no artificial dyes”.
 However who wants to eat glycerin, invert sugar, potassium hydroxide, polysorbate 80, trehalose, and sodium citrate?
 Food Coloring by Color Kitchen is made from whole foods like spirulina, turmeric, and beets.
 However their colors are laced with maltodextrin, a corn sugar which I would not use in my kitchen.)